-For an excellent overview of Iceland’s history and culture, head to the National Museum of Iceland.
+For an excellent overview of Iceland’s history and culture, you should head to the National Museum of Iceland.

 The museum has two floors and displays artifacts and photos in chronological order from the time of the Vikings’ settlement (800s) to the present day.

 Most displays have an English translation, so it’s easy to understand.
 Expect to spend about 2 to 3 hours here.

 You’ll learn a lot about Iceland’s foundation, religion, archaeological findings, relations with other European countries, family life, and pop culture.

 Explore street art

 Reykjavík’s colorful houses and colorful street arts give the city a vibrant vibe.
 You can find several murals and tags on Laugavegur, other main streets, or the alleys.

-Some of them are pretty tiny, while others cover buildings of a few stories.
+Some are pretty tiny, while others cover buildings of a few stories.